GlukhovIgor/Descriptors_package/README.md

 To see an example of usage of this package, see [`usage_example.ipynb`](usage_example.ipynb)

-To see an example of analysis that can be performed using the output of this package, see [`analysis_example.ipynb`](analysis_example.ipynb)

 ## Authors
 - Pats Karina, PhD student, ITMO University